dvmason/Pharo-Functional/README.md

 # CompileWithCompose
 This adds a compose or pipe syntax to Pharo.
 It can significantly reduce the need for parentheses and make functional code more readable.
+It works with PharoJS and can be very convenient when using some Javascript libraries such as D3.

 For example:
 ```smalltalk